gabby-delforge/calhacks5/README.md

 ## Acknowledgments

-* Thanks to JMPerez for his Spotify Web-API
+* Thanks to CockroachDB for the support
-* Thanks to CalHacks for a fun Hackathon!
+* Thanks to CalHacks for 4 years of failures, successes, and most importantly, learning!